-It is the policy of New York City Department of Transportation to comply with all applicable laws, including, but not limited to, the Americans with Disabilities Act (ADA) and the Rehabilitation Act.
-NYCDOT does not discriminate on the basis of disability in the operation of its programs, services, and activities.
+NYC DOT’s policy is to comply with all applicable laws, including but not limited to, the Americans with Disabilities Act (ADA) and the Rehabilitation Act.

 Accessible Pedestrian Signals

 Accessible pedestrian signals improve safety for pedestrians who are blind or who have low vision by assisting them in crossing the streets with short recorded messages and sounds.